 Both the Dynasty Warriors and Samurai Warriors games have Musou attacks, Limit Breaks that build by attacking and getting hit.
 However, if your character is at red health, the Musou meter will fill up on its own over time and the attack will come in the form of a stronger version called a "True Musou".

 City of Heroes gave the Blaster archetype the inherent ability of Defiance, which raises their attack power as their health drops (as of the eleventh update, this is no longer true—Defiance in that form was widely considered to be useless at best, and actively detrimental at worst by encouraging stupid play—so it was retconned into a more widely useable form).
 Defenders also get a desperation power called Vigilance, which reduces the endurance cost of their powers as their teammates' health drops (and this is also generally considered quite useless, as it 'rewards' you for doing your job badly, so a good player is unlikely to ever see this benefit).

 Amusingly, Defiance was originally called "Desperation" during beta testing of the update it was added in, but the name was changed due to player complaints.
-Considering how useless the original version of it was, the original name was much more fitting and remained as a derisive term for it until it was eventually changed to be much more useful.
+Considering how useless the original version of it was, it remained known as Desperation amongst players until it was finally upgraded.

 Star Trek Online Has the ability "Go down Fighting" which allows the player to do more damage the lower their ship's hull condition is.